Want to learn how to start a blog?

 - Follow this guide to use CustomDNS at Namecheap

-The guide lays it out – but you’ll basically need to point your domain’s CustomDNS towards your SiteGround nameservers.
+The guide lays it out – but you’ll basically need to point your domain’s CustomDNS towards your DreamHost nameservers.

-I know this process is a bit technical, but putting in a little time now will make things a lot simpler down the line.
+I know this process is a bit technical, but putting in a little time now will make things a lot easier further down the line.

-If you ever run into any problems, you can talk to SiteGround’s support for more help.
-That’s one of the reasons I recommend SiteGround – their support is friendly, always available, and willing to go the extra mile!
+If you ever run into any problems, you can talk to DreamHost’s support for more help.
+That’s one of the reasons I recommend DreamHost for beginners – their support is friendly, always available, and willing to go the extra mile!

-As I mentioned, the great thing about SiteGround is that you don’t really need to install WordPress.
+As I mentioned earlier, the great thing about DreamHost is that you don’t need to install WordPress.
 It comes pre-installed on your account so you can start your blog faster.